Moqi/Marching-Squares-for-Unity3D/README.md

 - Implement support for Rigidbody chunks.
 - Improve mesh generation.
 	- ~~Maximize shared vertices.
 Currently using about twice as many as is necessary.~~
+	- Only update vertices instead of regenerating the whole mesh when cell cases don't change.
 	- Simplify flat surfaces.
 Almost like tessellation.
 		- Implement a MeshGraph data structure?
 - Implement saving and loading of terrain to and from binary files.